 About the instructor

-Troy serves as the President and Clinical Director of Yuma Counseling Services.
+Two-time Amazon best-selling Author, Troy also serves as the President and Clinical Director of Yuma Counseling Services.
 He has over 20 years of experience in the mental health field.
 Troy received his Master's Degree in Social Work from the University of Pittsburgh, PA in 2000 and much of his training has focused on addiction recovery.
-Troy also received Certification in Human Resource Studies from Cornell University and is Certified as a Professional in Human Resources by the HR Certification Institute.
+Troy also received Certification in Human Resource Studies from Cornell University.
+Troy is also a Certified Sexual Addiction Treatment Provider from Mid-American Nazarene University.

-Troy specializes in working with individual’s trauma related concerns, couples struggling in their relationships, and individuals who numb their pain through compulsive or addictive behaviors.
-Troy also helps couples and individuals who are experiencing sexual issues that reduce the ability for physicalintimacy.
+Troy specializes in working with individual’s trauma-related concerns, couples struggling in their relationships, and individuals who numb their pain through compulsive or addictive behaviors.
+Troy helps couples and individuals who are experiencing sexual issues that reduce the ability for physical intimacy.
 Troy has training in EMDR, a research-based treatment for trauma survivors, Brainspotting, Emotionally Focused Couples Therapy, and addiction recovery.

 Troy is currently the Lead facilitator of the LifeStar Network, a nationally recognized Sexual Addiction program which he currently runs at Yuma Counseling Services.